 People, businesses and other organisations can give their views from today, Wednesday 13 December, until 12 January 2018.

 During that time you will be able to give your views at www.nelincs.gov.uk/Letstalk.

 Paper copies of the survey will be available in the four Lincs Inspire libraries and at the Municipal Offices in Grimsby.

-Cllr Dave Watson, Cabinet member for Finance, said the Council wants to hear people’s views about which of its activities are important to them.
+Cllr Matthew Patrick, portfolio holder for Finance, Community Assets, Governance and Tourism, said the Council wants to hear people’s views about which of its activities are important to them.

 “The council tax you pay is only one of our main funding sources.
 The other two are grants from central government and business rates.
 Although your council tax has gone up, we’ve lost a lot of funding from central government.

 “About £34m has been cut from the main grant from central government since 2013, that’s a massive amount of money wiped from our budget.

 “We’ve managed our finances soundly and by streamlining the way we work we’ve protected many of the services for the most vulnerable, but that comes at the expense of other activities people enjoy.”